Feature Imitating Networks Enhance The Performance, Reliability And Speed Of Deep Learning On Biomedical Image Processing Tasks: Abstract

 \section{Abstract}

-Feature-Imitating-Networks (FINs) are neural networks with weights that are initialized to approximate closed-form statistical features.
-In this work, we perform the first-ever evaluation of FINs for biomedical image processing tasks.
-We begin by training a set of FINs to imitate six common radiomics features, and then compare the performance of networks with and without the FINs for three experimental tasks: COVID-19 detection from CT scans, brain tumor classification from MRI scans, and brain-tumor segmentation from MRI scans; we find that FINs provide best-in-class performance for all three tasks, while converging faster and more consistently when compared to networks with similar or greater representational power.
-The results of our experiments provide evidence that FINs may provide state-of-the-art performance for a variety of other biomedical image processing tasks.
+Feature-Imitating-Networks (FINs) are neural networks that are first trained to approximate closed-form statistical features (e.g. Entropy), and then embedded into other networks to enhance their performance.
+In this work, we perform the first evaluation of FINs for biomedical image processing tasks.
+We begin by training a set of FINs to imitate six common radiomics features, and then compare the performance of larger networks (with and without embedding the FINs) for three experimental tasks: COVID-19 detection from CT scans, brain tumor classification from MRI scans, and brain-tumor segmentation from MRI scans.
+We found that models embedded with FINs provided enhanced performance for all three tasks when compared to baseline networks without FINs, even when those baseline networks had more parameters.
+Additionally, we found that models embedded with FINs converged faster and more consistently compared to baseline networks with similar or greater representational capacity.
+The results of our experiments provide evidence that FINs may offer state-of-the-art performance for a variety of other biomedical image processing tasks.